As an employer, learn how to file an appeal with the tribunal, the different types of appeals and the tribunal appeal process.

 Filing an appeal on a worker’s claim

 We will send you our written decision.
 Your letter will be more general if you did not get a copy of the worker’s claim file.
 The letter will give you the tribunal’s decision, but will avoid unnecessary references to the worker’s personal or medical information.
 If we did give you a copy of the claim file, your letter will include the personal and medical information used by the tribunal to make its decision.

 Fair Practices Office (FPO)

-The FPO receives inquiries and questions about WCB practices in all areas of service delivery.
+The FPO receives inquiries and questions about the WCB’s practices in all areas of service delivery.
 However, it cannot review issues that are under appeal.
-For more information on the FPO, see the Fair Practices Office page.
+For more information on the FPO, refer to the detailed fact sheet found on our website.